kineticstoolkit/kineticstoolkit/doc/install_develop.md

 ### Python path ###

 In Spyder, look for the **PYTHONPATH manager**.
-Open this manager and add the `kineticstoolkit` folder that you just cloned to the python path (the outer one, not the inner one).
+Open this manager and add the `ktk_develop` folder that you just cloned to the python path.

 Restart Spyder.
 Writing `import kineticstoolkit` should now find and import Kinetics Toolkit without error.